Hawaii's Big Island is under a tropical storm warning as Hone approaches with rain and wind

 The eastern and southeastern parts of the Big Island could get 5 to 10 inches (11 to 25 centimeters) of rain.
 The island could get sustained winds of 20 to 40 mph (32 to 64 kph) and gusts near 60 mph (97 kph.)

-The dry air north of the storm will spread arid conditions across the archipelago on Saturday, which combined with strong winds, will raise wildfire risks.
-Most of the state is already abnormally dry or in drought, according to the U.S. Drought Monitor, amplifying the hazards.
+The dry air north of the storm will spread arid conditions across the archipelago on Saturday, combining with strong winds to raise wildfire risks.
+Most of the state is already abnormally dry or in drought, according to the U.S. Drought Monitor.

 The situation recalls last year's deadly wildfires on Maui, which were fueled by hurricane-force winds.
-But Farris said the wildfire risks from Hone are lower.
+But Hone's wildfire risks are lower, according to weather service meteorologists in Honolulu.

 The Aug.
 8, 2023, blaze that torched the historic town of Lahaina caused the deadliest U.S. wildfire in more than a century.
 Powerful winds whipped up in part by a hurricane passing to Hawaii's south helped fuel the flames that killed 102 people.
 Dry, overgrown grasses and drought helped spread the fire.